tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 `SQRT( (10)^2 + (4)^2 )`
 which equals **10.77**.

-These vector concepts will now be applied using programming code.
+These vector concepts can now be applied using programming code.

 ## Coding Movement Using Vectors